Mark your calendar! The 4th annaul POW! to Cancer 5K Run/Walk for a Cure returns to Community Park on Saturday, June 20th! Registration is open!

-The event takes place on Saturday, June 17, 2023, at Community Park, 120 E. Oak St. in Addison, IL, beginning at 8 a.m. with packet pick-up starting at 7 a.m.
-The course begins at the park, follows the Salt Creek Trail north, and then turns east into the forest preserve at Wood Dale Grove, and then turns around coming back to Community Park.
+The 4th Annual POW! to Cancer 5k Run/Walk for a Cure returns on Saturday, June 20, 2026, to Community Park, 120 E. Oak St. in Addison, IL, beginning at 8 a.m. with packet pick-up starting at 7 a.m.
+The course begins in the park, follows the Salt Creek Trail north, and then turns east into the forest preserve at Wood Dale Grove, and then turns around returning to Community Park.

 All participants will receive an event t-shirt, a finisher medal upon completion of the 5K, and an invitation to our post-race celebration and awards ceremony.
-Clyde’s Donuts will be providing donuts and Starbucks Addison will be providing hot and iced coffee for participants.
+Snacks and water will be provided for participants.

-The fee is $35 to register, and $5 from each race registration will be donated to the American Cancer Society.
-Click here to register.
+The Early Bird registration begins April 1st.
+The fee is $35 (plus processing fee), and $5 from each race registration will be donated to the American Cancer Society.

 Runners: an air horn will begin the race.
 RACETIME will be providing accurate timing and will post results 25 minutes after the end of the race.
 Finisher medals will be provided to all participants, and first – third place awards will be announced, and plates (for the back of the medal) will be provided for male and female runners in their age groups.
 An overall female and male winner will be recognized.